🐾 Diabetes in Cats

 🐾 Approved treats: cooked meat, lunch meat, or freeze-dried meat.

-🐾 If your cat refuses canned food: use grain-free dry food or Purina DM dry.
+🐾 If your cat refuses canned food: use grain-free dry food, Purina DM dry or Young Again Zero dry food.

 • Feed 1/8 cup, 3–4 times per day.